-Muslim world denounces Myanmar's treatment of Rohingya; West reticent
+Muslim world denounces Myanmar's treatment of Rohingya

 In solidarity with the Muslim minority, tens of thousands of people marched through the Chechen Republic's capital city of Grozny.

-According to a government statement the protest in Chechnya, which is part of the Russian Federation, was attended by over a million people.
+According to a government statement, the protest in Chechnya, which is part of the Russian Federation, was attended by more than a million people.

 Protests in Chechnya are heavily regulated and typically orchestrated by authorities, said former Moscow Bureau Chief Jill Dougherty, who added that the protests could be an effort by Chechen leader Ramzan Kadyrov to position himself as a global Muslim leader.